eliedraistudy/Compiler/README.md

 During the project we will also learn to program in Swift.
-In the document `SWIFT_basics.md` we will report everything we learned.
+In the document [a relative link](SWIFT_basics.md) we will report everything we learned.

 ## Exercise 0